JohnForsgren/JohnForsgren/README.md

 <div align="center">

 <h2> Hello!
 I'm John Forsgren 👋 </h2> <br/>
-I am a structured, curious full-stack .NET developer and Mechanical Engineering with a master's in Product Design. <br/>
+I am a structured, curious full-stack .NET developer and Mechanical Engineer with a master's in Product Design. <br/>

 Please feel free to check out my projects here on GitHub, and reach out to me on LinkedIn!